 Grab another bag for the kitchen and do the same.
 Clean and clear work surfaces to help people see themselves preparing food in this space....oh, and take all those magnets off the fridge please?

 Why not set the table with your best crockery to help set the scene for your audience.
 They could imagine their first dinner party in their new home.....

 Change that bulb that doesn't work, tidy up those wires trailing all over the place and now that you've cleared all that 'stuff' away, you'll be able to clean the floors and hoover the carpets a lot easier.....

 If you've got a garden, this again needs to be cleared of 'stuff', tidy up the plants and flowers, mow the lawn and make it look as good as possible.
 If you have garden furniture, set it out and put the cushions on to help potential buyers envisage themselves enjoying the space.

-Pets are amazing, however, they can create unwanted smells and, if they're anything like mine, they also have loads of 'stuff' that might put someone off.
+Pets are amazing, however, if they're anything like mine, they also have loads of 'stuff' that might put someone off.
 Clear it away for the the shoot and minimise it for viewings.